SI Joint Dysfunction

 These injections consist of administering long-acting steroid medication close to the pain generator.
 It is especially beneficial for a patient suffering from back and/or leg pain.

-Nerve blocks of exiting nerve roots provide excellent pain relief for radicular pain when they are the source of the pain.
-A local anesthetic with or without a steroid medication is injected to provide pain relief.
+Ablation of nerve branches from the sacral exiting nerve roots provide excellent pain relief when they are the source of the pain..
+A small probe is inserted to ablate using radiofrequency generator to provide pain relief.